How to Pack and Unpack Your Dishes

 Today’s post is written by Jackie Heath, for Allied Van Lines.
 If you are thinking of packing your own kitchen for a move, here is some great advice on how to do it.

-No room is more time consuming and harder to pack than the kitchen, and nowhere is it as important to get the packing right.
+No room is more time consuming and harder to pack than the kitchen.
+Nowhere is it as important to get the packing right.
 Otherwise, you may get to your new house and find your boxes are full of chipped or broken dishes.
 You’ll need several medium boxes, plenty of padding, and several small to medium boxes.
 It should go without saying that dishes should be clean and dry before you start packing.

 Clean foam wrap or blank newsprint are two of the best choices for packing dishes.
 You can also use bubble wrap, but we find it takes up more room than the thin foam sheets.
 If you use newspapers, you may need to wash black streaks off when you get to your new home.
 You can also buy a package of disposable Styrofoam plates to use between plates.
 There are a lot of recommendations out there to use towels, sheets and clothes as padding for your dishes, but we don’t recommend this, because it causes problems as you unpack.